distributed-ledger-technology/tinkering-mode-this-and-that/README.md

 2. Manual and individual trading does not add much value to society, nature, culture and the well-being of individuals
 3. So called "retail traders" loose money to those who have the power to manipulate markets in classical trading infrastructures
 4. Introducing "**flexible** concentrated capital" is worth the effort due to layer 2 scaling solutions like Arbitrum
 5. Volatility Farming at scale has the potential to increase price stability by exploiting non-fundamentals based volatility
+6. VoFarm Pools - leveraging Uniswap V3 - can bring the algo- trading community ([hummingbot](https://hummingbot.io/), [coinrule](https://coinrule.com/), ...) to a new level
-6. It is a good idea to increase freedom for individuals as more than 51 % of individuals are fair and reasonable people
+7. It is a good idea to increase freedom for individuals as more than 51 % of individuals are fair and reasonable people

 ## How the VoFarm Works
 Each VoFarm Capital Pool is defined as a smart contract which also defines a VoFarm strategy.